Why Won't You Make Up Your Mind?

-"Why Won't You Make Up Your Mind?" is a song by the Australian band Tame Impala, released as a single in 2011.
+"Why Won't You Make Up Your Mind?" is a song by the Australian music project Tame Impala, released as a single in 2011.
 It was recorded during the sessions for the Innerspeaker album in 2009, and released as the fourth single from that album.
 The single features artwork from Australian artist Leif Podhajsky, who also created the artwork for Innerspeaker and the follow-up Lonerism.

 Composition

 "Why Won't You Make Up Your Mind?" was written by Kevin Parker in the key of F major in a 4/4 time signature.
 It is based around four repeating barre chords of A minor, B-flat major, E minor and F major, played on electric guitar, to create a trance-like, hypnotic and spacious atmosphere, while the bass is played rhythmically to fill in the guitar spaces.

 It starts with three hi-hat hits on the drums, which was included by Parker as a tribute to the Outkast song Hey Ya! which starts with an uncommon three upbeats, rather than the more common four upbeats.
 Before the verse starts, a pitch-shifted, delayed, fuzz guitar kicks in, which many mistook for a synth, to play a melody in the F major scale, featuring stereo panning effects to give it a sense of movement.

 The verse starts, featuring Parker's vocals, which are reverbed and delayed.
 The lyrics are minimal and only featured in the verses, while a heavily chorused, distorted guitar plays a riff in the choruses.

 Another verse comes in repeating the same lyrics, which gives way to a psychedelic outro, featuring many guitar overdubs with effects added to them coming to a crescendo.
 At only 3:19, "Why Won't You Make Up Your Mind?" is the shortest track on Innerspeaker.